OpenXmlDev/Open-Xml-PowerTools/README.md

 - Retrieving metrics from DOCX files, including the hierarchy of styles used, the languages used, and the fonts used.
 - Writing XLSX files using far simpler code than directly writing the markup, including a streaming approach that enables writing XLSX files with millions of rows.
+- Extracting data (along with formatting) from spreadsheets.

 Copyright (c) Microsoft Corporation 2012-2015
 Licensed under the Microsoft Public License.